jenstornell/cursor/README.md

 ### When released

 - Try first, buy later.
-- I will probably go for a price of around 25 USD / EUR.
+- A license will cost around 25 USD / EUR.
 - You will own the license for life.
-- The license can not be resold because it's personal.
+- The license cannot be resold because it's personal.
 - Support will not be included, but you can add issues in case of trouble.